 Donations of Books to the Library

-Acknowledgement and Receipt
+Acknowledgment and Receipt

 The Library will acknowledge gifts with a letter of receipt, upon request.
 However, while the receipt will include the number of items donated it will not include an itemized inventory.